Estimated reading time: 5 minutes

 - Chop the celery, carrot and capsicums up into similar cube sizes, about 2.5cm/1".

 - Quarter the tomatoes.

 - Heat the oil in a large, heavy based saucepan on a medium heat and add Dry Ingredients 1.

 - When the seeds splutter, add the onion, garlic, ginger and chilli mix and sauté for a minute.

 - Add the meat and brown for about a minute, stirring and coating the meat.

 - Add Dry Ingredients 2 and stir thoroughly, frying for about 30 seconds.

 - Add the vegetables, mix and then add all the other ingredients, mixing thoroughly again.

-- Bring to the boil and cook for about 30 minutes, at which point the beef will be done and the soup will have thickened.
+- Bring to the boil, then turn the heat down to its lowest setting and simmer for 30 minutes.
+At this point, the beef will be done and the soup will have thickened.
 For the vegetarian version, cook until the potatoes are done.

 - Serve as suggested above, with a sprinkling of fresh coriander leaves, freshly ground black pepper and even some fresh green chilli slices.